tiny poems by Grant Hackett

 my warped flame dances with the dark one's heart.

-inside the dying of my apple tree
+inside the dying of the apple tree

 forests shed old rain.